 - Drenching sweat

 - Extreme thirst

 For a summer headache that is not related to heat exhaustion, your symptoms may only include a throbbing or dull achy sensation in your head, fatigue, sensitivity to light, and dehydration.
+Dehydration headache is a common headache in the Summer, and dehydration is also a very common migraine trigger.
 If you do have heat exhaustion, it is best to seek medical help because heat exhaustion can lead to heat stroke.